GitHub Actions "Unable to interpret 'X' as boolean"

 steps:

-- run: echo "deploying"How to prevent it
+- run: echo "deploying"Catch it before it reaches CI

 - Use type: boolean for dispatch inputs that gate jobs or steps.